Court Extends Application Of Hadkinson Orders

 3. there is no other effective means of securing compliance.

-Lord Denning made clear in his judgment that the fact that a party had disobeyed an order was not of itself a bar to being heard.
+Lord Denning made clear in his judgement that the fact that a party had disobeyed an order was not of itself a bar to being heard.
 However, if the disobedience was such that, so long as it continued, impeded the course of justice in the proceedings, by making it more difficult for the court to ascertain the truth or to enforce the orders which it might make, then the court might in its discretion refuse to hear from that party until the impediment was removed.

 The questions that need to be considered by a court before which a Hadkinson application is made were set out in Assoun v Assoun [No 1] EWCA Civ 21 (endorsing the earlier decision in Mubarak v Mubarik EWHC 1158 (Fam)):